wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-cloudappdiscovery-security-and-privacy-considerations.md

 ##Overview

-Cloud App Discovery is a feature of Azure AD and is hosted in Microsoft Azure. <br>
+Cloud App Discovery is a feature of Azure AD and is hosted in Windows Azure. <br>
 The Cloud App Discovery endpoint agent is used to collect application discovery data from IT managed machines. <br>
 The collected data is sent securely over an encrypted channel to the Azure AD Cloud App Discovery service. <br>
-The Cloud App Discovery data for an organization is then visible in the Azure portal. <br>
+The Cloud App Discovery data for an organization is then visible in the Azure Management Portal. <br>

 <center>![How Cloud App Discovery Works](./media/active-directory-cloudappdiscovery-security-and-privacy-considerations/cad01.png) </center> <br>